 - encourage you to discover more effective ways to study

-- suggest better ways to manage the demands of study, employment and parenting
+- explore ways to manage study, employment, parenting and the other demands of life

 - support you in dealing with homesickness

-- support you in making the change from home/school to university
+- support you in making the change into becoming a student at FedUni

-- assist you when considering your options before deferring/leaving
+- assist you when considering your options before deferring your course or leaving study

 - support applications for special consideration, extensions and exam deferral.